lacioffi/PDFSanitizer/README.md

 To wherever you're running the program from.

-If you want the output folder to be outside of PDFSanitizer's folder, simply create it manually and add a line in "pdfsanitizer.profile":
+If you want the output folder or the input file to be outside of PDFSanitizer's folder, simply add a line in "pdfsanitizer.profile":

     whitelist /full/path/to/output/folder
+    whitelist /full/path/to/file.pdf

+Again, please note that the output folder must already exist.

 #### CloudFlare Sandbox